morganericsson/msengcs/kursplaner/en/4DV005_MachineLearning.md

 ## Learnings outcomes

-After completing the course the student is expected to:
+After completing the course the student shall be able to:

 *1. Knowledge and understanding*